awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-disassociate-vpcs.md

-# Disassociating VPCs from a Private Hosted Zone<a name="hosted-zone-private-disassociate-vpcs"></a>
+# Disassociating VPCs from a private hosted zone<a name="hosted-zone-private-disassociate-vpcs"></a>

 You can use the Amazon Route 53 console to disassociate VPCs from a private hosted zone\.
-For information about how to disassociate VPCs from a private hosted zone using the Route 53 API, see [DisassociateVPCFromHostedZone](https://docs.aws.amazon.com/Route53/latest/APIReference/API_DisassociateVPCFromHostedZone.html) in the *Amazon Route 53 API Reference*\.
+This causes Route 53 to stop routing traffic using records in the hosted zone for DNS queries that originate in the VPC\.
+For example, if the example\.com hosted zone is associated with a VPC and you disassociate the hosted zone from that VPC, Route 53 stops resolving DNS queries for example\.com or any of the other records in the example\.com hosted zone\.

+**Note**
+You can't disassociate the last VPC from a private hosted zone\.
+If you want to disassociate that VPC, you must first associate another VPC with the hosted zone\.

 **To disassociate VPCs from a private hosted zone**